 A typical optimization consists of a small number of macro-iterations followed by 1100 iterations of AD with final energy, target function, and variance averages taken over the final 500 iterations.
-Details on the numbers of macro-iterations and sampling effort used can be found in Appendix B. These averages and the excited state optimizations are then used in our variance matching procedure, discussed below, to obtain a final excitation energy result.
-More extensive discussions of our hybrid method can be found in earlier papers\cite{Otis2019, Otis2020} and in this benchmarking study, we use the same combination of Nesterov momentum with RMSprop and the same hyperparameter choices as before.\cite{Otis2020}
+These averages and the excited state optimizations are then used in our variance matching procedure, discussed below, to obtain a final excitation energy result.
+More extensive discussions of our hybrid method can be found in earlier papers\cite{Otis2019, Otis2020} and in this Focus Article, we use the same combination of Nesterov momentum with RMSprop and the same hyperparameter choices as before.\cite{Otis2020}

-One new element of our optimization approach is to filter the parameters updated by the blocked LM according to the statistical significance of the target function's parameter derivatives, an approach has been successfully used in the past by the QMC community.\cite{Nakano2020} We use the criterion:
+In this study, we improve the efficacy of this hybrid approach further by filtering which parameters are involved in the blocked LM steps at all by the statistical significance of the target function's parameter derivatives, an approach that has been used successfully in other optimization contexts before. \cite{Nakano2020} We employ the criterion